Dstroede/reading-notes/class8notes.md

 The reading for lopos gives the example of naming the diferent music types.
 So the user asks the loop to keep adding musicTypes to all 'optioms"

-## When does a for loop stop executing?
+## When does a 'for' loop stop executing?

 The loop repates until the conditions are specified to be false.
 In the example of naming the diferent music types, the loop would end when the options stop being labeled as options.

-## How many times will a while loop execute?
+## How many times will a 'while' loop execute?

-It could be an infitie number of times.
+As long as the conditions are true.